coly-technologies/coly-technologies.github.io/coly-api.md

 ### Groups<a name="api_groups_link"></a>
 <hr style="background: #4C53FF; height: 4px">

-The `Groups` entity is a collection of `Persons`.
-Usually refers to a group of `Persons` who live in a shared living space.
+The `Groups` entity is a collection of `Tenants`.
+Usually refers to a group of `Tenants` who live in a shared living space.
 A group is created by `title` and `capacity`.
-A group with persons contains a calculated average score of the `personality` and `coreValues`, scale that can be used to match an incoming person.
+A group with tenants contains a calculated average score of the `personality` and `coreValues`, scale that can be used to match an incoming tenant.